Financial Services Regulations

 Attorneys on our team pride themselves on working with our financial services clients on developing innovative products and services to enable our clients to maintain their competitive advantages in highly competitive industries.
 We draw upon a multidisciplinary team across our firm to work alongside C-level executives, boards of directors and other third-party advisors in examining strategic business opportunities, innovative capital structures, protection of intellectual property, and human capital, customer development and retention matters, among other areas.
 We understand our clients' business models and proactively partner with our clients to effectively navigate and balance both the regulatory and competitive commercial environments in which they operate, producing effective results for our clients and their stakeholders.

 Attorneys on our team have resolved matters before all federal and state financial enforcement agencies, including the CFPB.
-Although the CFPB has been in flux as it undergoes changes under the Trump Administration, it continues to pose formidable regulatory hurdles, and our attorneys frequently assist clients with compliance issues.
+Although the CFPB has been in flux, it continues to pose formidable regulatory hurdles, and our attorneys frequently assist clients with compliance issues.
 Like all regulatory agencies, the CFPB sees priorities change with each new administration, and our lawyers are the eyes and ears at these agencies for our clients, alerting them to opportunities and challenges that develop as regulatory policies shift.